Authentic Lessons for 21st Century Learning

 Summary

-Career Cafes allow students to make real-world connections between their interests and professional career goals.
-Whether in a small or large setting, Career Cafes allow students to network with professionals in industries they might not otherwise have access to.
-As a facilitator of a Career Cafe use the following resource as a guide to help find a guest speaker and plan your own event.
-Follow the sequence of events below but also utilize the attached resources for ultimate success.
+Career Cafe enables students to make real-world connections between their interests and professional career goals.
+Whether in a small or large setting, Career Cafes enable students to network with professionals in industries they might not otherwise have access to.
+As a facilitator of a Career Cafe, use the following resource as a guide to help find a guest speaker and plan your own event.
+Follow the sequence of events below but also use the attached resources for ultimate success.

 Essential Questions